Jeff Sessions’ Church Accuses Him Of Child Abuse For Separating Migrant Children From Families

-Attorney General Jeff Sessions is abusing migrant children by separating them from their families and placing them in detention centers, according to a letter signed by over 600 members of The United Methodist Church all over the country.
+Attorney General Jeff Sessions is abusing migrant children by separating them from their families and placing them in detention centers, according to a letter signed by over 600 members of The United Methodist Church from all over the country.

-The letter written by The United Methodist Church was written on Monday and sent to the pastoral leadership at Sessions’ home church in Mobile, Ala. along with his current church in Arlington, Va.
+The letter from The United Methodist Church was written on Monday and sent to the pastoral leadership at Sessions’ home church in Mobile, Ala., along with his current church in Arlington, Va.
 The formal complaint made against Sessions accuses him of child abuse for implementing the separation of migrant children from their families and placing them in “mass incarceration facilities with little to no structured educational or socio-emotional support.”

-In the letter Sessions is also accused of immorality for the use of violence against the children who attempted to stop the separation from their parents who are being deported.
+In the letter, Sessions is also accused of immorality for the use of violence against the children who attempted to stop the separation from their parents who are being deported.
 The document referred to the separation of children in the deportation process as kidnapping when many are seeking asylum from the dangerous places they are being sent back to.

 The attorney general is also being charged with racial discrimination by hundreds of his fellow Methodist Church members.
 Examples of the racial discrimination that he has been accused of went beyond the immigration policies that he is enforcing.
-Sessions is being accused of stopping the investigations of police departments who have been charged with racial discrimination along with criminalizing racial justice activist groups like Black Live Matter.
+Sessions is being accused of stopping the investigations of police departments who have been charged with racial discrimination along with criminalizing racial justice activist groups like Black Lives Matter.

 “The American people are generous people who want our laws enforced.
 That is what we intend to do, and we ask Congress to be our partners in this effort.” – AG Sessions at the National Sheriffs’ Association Annual Conference pic.twitter.com/Kq7gffYHUn